 4) Ideally, issues should be written down in advance.
 This insures that you’re not coming into a conversation hot, and that you’ve hopefully done some breakthrough work on whatever it is.

 5) Dealing with the issues can either be:

 a) a U.S.A. request (unloaded, specific, affirmative) or, if inspired,,,

 b) a Real Conversation (which always works best by quickly reviewing the articles of peace before jumping in), or…

 c) a Love Seat.

-6) If this is a bigger issue, meaning more than 10 minutes in a Love Seat or Real Conversation, you may want to make sure that whichever partner didn’t have the issue could bring up his or her issues at the next inventory and b) make sure your partner is fully enrolled in the conversation (You may want to consider a coaching session for anything that is too charged.).
+6) If this is a bigger issue, meaning more than 10 minutes in a Love Seat or Real Conversation, a) make sure your partner brings up his or her issues at the next inventory and b) make sure your partner is fully enrolled in the conversation (You may want to consider a coaching session for anything that is too charged.).